atomisthq/docs/docs/getting-started/build-your-own-development-automation.md

   <img src="../images/new-handler-message-displayed.png" alt="New handler thank-you message displayed" class="ss-small">
 </div>

 There, you did it!
-You just created a new automation, and taught the bot to listen for events and run that automation!
+You just created a new automation, and taught the Bot to listen for events and run that automation!

 ### Congratulations, you've completed the Getting Started guide for Atomist!